 The Foyer consists of two floors, with 13 self-contained flats on each floor.
 Each flat includes kitchen and cooking facilities in addition to an en-suite bathroom.

 Each unit at the Foyer is equipped with a kitchen, showers and living space.
 As a requirement for staying at the Foyer, clients need to be accessing education, voluntary work or employment.
 The support planning system mirrors that at the hostel.
-Length of stay is considerably longer than Peaks Lane, with an average of 12 months.

 Opportunities to Learn